tootedom/EnvironmentalPropertiesPlaceholder/README.md

 In testing you would see:

+>
-   11:40:24.431 [main] WARN  o.g.u.e.p.m.EnvironmentSpecificPropertiesMerger - NoMatchingPropertyWarning: Property "product-inevntory.url" from overriding properties does not exist in original properties
+>  11:40:24.431 [main] WARN  o.g.u.e.p.m.EnvironmentSpecificPropertiesMerger - NoMatchingPropertyWarning: Property "product-inevntory.url" from overriding properties does not exist in original properties
+>

-If you would rather have the PropertiesMerger b *strict* and throw and exception and fail to be contructed, you can set the merger to be strict:
+If you would rather have the PropertiesMerger b *strict* and throw and exception and fail to be contructed, you can set the merger to be strict, as follows:

-For
 ```java
    PropertiesMergerBuilder mergerBuilder = new EnvironmentSpecificPropertiesMergerBuilder()
    .setStrictMergingOfProperties(true);
    PropertiesMerger merger = mergerBuilder.build();
 ```

-During the construction of the PropertiesMerger from the mergerBuilder's build() method, you would receive the runtime exception: org.greencheek.utils.environment.propertyplaceholder.resolver.exception.NoMatchingPropertyException:
+Then, during the construction of the PropertiesMerger from the mergerBuilder's build() method, you would receive the runtime exception: org.greencheek.utils.environment.propertyplaceholder.resolver.exception.NoMatchingPropertyException:

+>
-   Exception in thread "main" org.greencheek.utils.environment.propertyplaceholder.resolver.exception.NoMatchingPropertyException: NoMatchingPropertyWarning: Property "product-inevntory.url" from overriding properties does not exist in original properties
+> Exception in thread "main" org.greencheek.utils.environment.propertyplaceholder.resolver.exception.NoMatchingPropertyException: NoMatchingPropertyWarning: Property "product-inevntory.url" from overriding properties does not exist in original properties
+>

 ## Property values and Placeholder (${}) Replacement